SUP Landing Page

 Can I extend or renew my permit?

 If you are in good-standing with Forestry & Wildlife regarding permits issued to date, you may choose to extend or renew your permit.
 Depending on the request, you may be required to submit an intermediary report and the application will go through another review.
-We advise that you consider resubmitting a renewal application 90 days prior to the expiration of your current permit to allow for continuous work.
+We advise that you consider resubmitting a renewal request 90 days prior to the expiration of your current permit to allow for continuous work.
 Please contact your Forestry & Wildlife point of contact that issued your permit.
 At this time, please submit your renewal as a new application.

 How to Submit an Application